 Networking Direction Finders

-There are a number of ways to network both fixed and mobile MPT direction finders.
+There are a number of ways to network both the fixed and the mobile MPT radio direction finder (RDF).
 Where an Ethernet-type infrastructure exists, you can network multiple direction finders to one or more control sites with our latest software program TargetTrack.
 This can even include mobile DFs if a cellular network covers the tracking area.
 Both configurations shown below adapt to this type of network by simply inserting the network interface modems along the connection labeled Ethernet.

 One can mix interfaces so that some remote sites communicate via the Ethernet connection while others communicate via radio modem.
 In addition, the TargetTrack software supports our older DDF6001 and DDF6002 direction finders.
 Thus, so you can use these direction finders on the network as well.